mukhea1/covidtracker/README.md

-# Covid Trackar
+# Covid Tracker
 This is an app which tracks the covid cases across the world.
 It's powered by data from [disease.sh](https://disease.sh/)

 Completely written in React.
-This is just a learning project. deployed to firebase. you can view the app in live https://covid-trackar.web.app/
+This is just a learning project to be deployed to firebase and the app link will be posted here soon!

 ## Local - Setup